kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Learning notes:

 	*	The chemical compound could be coded either as (A = -1, B = +1), or (A = +1, B = -1).
 The interpretation of the :math:`x_C` coefficient is the same, regardless of the coding.
  	*	Even just the tabulation of the raw data gives us some interpretation of the results.
 Why?
-Since the variables are manipulated independently, we can just look at the relationship of each factor to |y|, without considering the others.
+Since the variables are manipulated independently, we can just look at the relationship of each factor to :math:`y`, without considering the others.
 It is expected that the chemical compound and speed have a strong effect on :math:`y`, but particularly the chemical :math:`\times` speed interaction.
 You get this last interpretation by writing out the full :math:`\mathrm{X}` design matrix.

 Assessing significance of main effects and interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~